SashaSaran/JustEatTest_BMO/README.md

     Then I should see some restaurants in "AR51 1AA"
 ```

-The following java code was coded to meet the requirments, this code can be found in `JustEatTest.java`:
+The following java code was coded to meet the requirments given by the cucumber code, this code can be found in `JustEatTest.java`:

 #### Given